turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo-v2.md

 * **Yes:** Student will complete module if prior project work, attendance, and final assessment corroborate readiness
 * **Not Yet** Student needs more time with concepts and work covered in module

-**Please note that a passing project must include a fully playable game.**
+**Please note that a passing project must include a fully playable game that includes all the required features outlined above.**

 <section class="note">
 ### Note about the below criteria